robbert-harms/MOT/docs/install.rst

 *******
 Windows
 *******
 The installation on Windows is a little bit more convoluted due to the lack of a package manager.
-The installation is a three step procedure:
+The installation is a multi-step procedure:

 1. Installing a :ref:`Python interpreter <install_python>`
-2. Installing the :ref:`PyOpenCL drivers and Python bindings <install_opencl>`
+2. Installing the :ref:`OpenCL drivers <install_opencl>`
+3. Installing the :ref:`Python OpenCL bindings PyOpenCL <install_pyopencl>`
-3. :ref:`Installing MOT <install_mot>`
+4. :ref:`Installing MOT <install_mot>`

 .. _install_python: